ludbb/secp256k1-py/README.md

 update the `private_key` for this instance with the bytes specified by `privkey`.
 If `privkey` is invalid, an Exception is raised.
 The `pubkey` is also updated based on the new private key.

 - `serialize(compressed=True)` -> bytes<br/>
-convert the raw bytes present in `private key` to DER.
+convert the raw bytes present in `private key` to a hexadecimal string.

 - `deserialize(privkey_ser)` -> bytes<br/>
-convert from DER bytes to raw bytes and update the `pubkey` and `private_key` for this instance.
+convert from a hexadecimal string to raw bytes and update the `pubkey` and `private_key` for this instance.

 - `tweak_add(scalar)` -> bytes<br/>
 tweak the current private key by adding a 32 byte scalar to it and return a new raw private key composed of 32 bytes.